adamedx/autographps-sdk/ROADMAP.md

 ## To-do items -- prioritized

+* Add formatting and output type for servicePrincipal
 * Add description to New-GraphApplication
-* Make GraphConnectionStatus commands not return connection info :(
 * Add Select-GraphConnection
 * Add thumbprint option to Set-GraphApplicationCertificate
 * Add CertificatePath option to New-GraphLocalCertificate and New-GraphApplicationCertificate
 * Fix Get-GraphError to just use the log
-* Add formatting to Get-GraphApplicationCertificate
 * Make app operations default to objectid for efficiency
-* Formatting for get-graphapplicationcertificate
-* Formatting for application
-* Add Remove-GraphApplicationCertificate
 * Add formatting for get-graphapplicationserviceprincipal
 * Fix get-graphmethod -uri to not need graphname
 * fix formatting of get-graphmethod to swap columns